olefriis/simplepvr/README.md

 ===================
 Run

-        bundle exec ruby pvr_server.rb
+        bundle exec rackup

-...and go to [http://localhost:4567](http://localhost:4567).
+...and go to [http://localhost:9292](http://localhost:9292).
 If you want to expose this URL to the outside world, you'd better supply a username and password:

-        username=me password=secret bundle exec ruby pvr_server.rb
+        username=me password=secret bundle exec rackup

 This will secure the application with Basic HTTP Authentication.
+You can also supply a `-p` argument to run the server on another port than 9292.

 XMLTV
 =====